Links in the Chain: Overview

 "The Art of Living", basically, lays its primary emphasis over the mutual symbiosis of "theoretical knowledge and practical application"- as to how one is incomplete without the other.

 Addressing the utilization of this mutual symbiosis as the ultimate art of living, Varma brings to light an analogy of paint colours and a paintbrush's varieties to elucidate her point, and further discusses the integration of "the essential norms for living… as aphorisms in [the] sanskars."
 To Varma, the tenet, "Satyam bruyat- speak the truth", for example, lies sequestered and trivial unless it is practically applied and made the fundamental basis of one's life.

 The actual internalization of the above-mentioned tenet arrives when one is able to lie that would save "the life of an innocent", rather than embracing veracity that would only lead to "an innocent's death".

 As the essay goes down the line, Varma cogitates over the nationwide ignorance of the art of living as a curse, and inscribes the apathy that has been inflicted upon Indian women since time immemorial because of her ignorance of "that art of living".

 To the essayist, the divine qualities that an Indian woman is adorned with are enough to make a "woman of any other nation a goddess".
 However, an Indian woman's "spirit of sacrifice" and "limitless fortitude" hinders her quest to "bring those divine qualities alive", subjugating her to an incarcerated position of an "Ardhangini" who is incessantly compelled to embody the attributes of an "ideal Sita-Savitri".

 Branding the Hindu woman as a corpse, Varma asserts that somewhere in the middle of this flummoxed predicament, the onus of a relegated status lies with the Indian woman herself.
 And though she possesses certain principles that could mesmerize her life, a "wrong utilization" of those principles renounces every trace of hope of liberation in her life.
 An analogy of a "beautiful bracelet" comes forward to explicate the essayist's brisk stance.

 Towards the end, Varma holds "the social environment" responsible, at the same time, for a woman's "mute obedience" to the diabolical laws of society.
 According to her, the feasibility of a better life gets amplified only through a subtle intertwining of "external and internal progress" in both man and woman:

 "Only when both the man and the woman become vested with human dignity will the art of living to be able to thrive, with its goal being to make such human traits as kindness, animation and love more and more pervasive."

-An organic intellectual by temperament, Mahadevi Varma bravely voices her stance to stimulate glorious emancipation of the Indian woman on every possible ground.
-Like every true feminist, she also witnessed how female identification was overshadowed by the patriarchal anarchy of society, and, therefore, made Links in the Chain a medium to perforate the egotism of the male lot and inspire every Indian woman- irrespective of caste, colour, or creed- to thrive in home and beyond.
+Mahadevi Varma wrote in support of the emancipation of women in India across multiple domains.
+In her work Links in the Chain, she addressed the subordination of female identity within patriarchal social structures, and sought to encourage Indian women across caste and class divisions to advance both within the domestic sphere and beyond it.